dwyl/learn-nerves/README.md

     GPIO.close(gpio)
   end
 ```

 Once again, lets break this down line by line.
-* We first create a reference to a GPIO pin so we can access it later, if you used a pin other that 18 earlier, feel
+* We first create a reference to a GPIO pin so we can access it later,
-  free to change it
+if you used a pin other that 18 earlier, feel free to change it
 * We then write "1" to this pin, effectively turning it on
-* We then pause execution for 100ms, leavingt the led light on.
+* We then pause execution for 100ms, leaving the led light on.
-* We then write "0" to the pin, effectievly turning it off.
+* We then write "0" to the pin, effectively turning it off.
-* Finally we close the reference to the pin, letting the BEAM know we can safely derefence this pin.
+* Finally we close the reference to the pin,
+letting the BEAM know we can safely dereference this pin.

-Finally, we need to write one more function that will connect our new `GenServer` to the application supervisor,
+Finally, we need to write one more function
+that will connect our new `GenServer` to the application supervisor,
-if you've written `GenServers` before this will look very familiar
+if you have written `GenServers` before this will look very familiar

 ```elixir
   def start_link(opts) do